Psychology of Choice: The Art of Decision Making

 Starting with simple instincts, we develop expertise in living by learning from the joys and the pains, absorbing lessons from parents and society, promoting refined skills that improve management of our biological, psychological, and sociological impulses.

 Our individual constellation of empathy, compassion, security, self-confidence, successes, failures, knowledge, experiences, beliefs, hope, and fears (to name a few) all factor into impulses and decisions.
 However, as complicated as this sounds, in the end, we still make the choice.
-William Glasser wrote that “we are much more in control of our lives than we realize” (2010).
+William Glasser wrote that we are “much more in control of our lives than we realize” (Glasser, 1999).
 So, the psychology of choice confuses everything with all the complexity.
-However, its up to us to make the best of the choices we realize.
+However, it’s up to us to make the best of the choices we realize.

 Over-simplified judgments of good and evil overlook the complex and often hidden ingredients of choice.
 There’s no simple path to skirt around and dodge the complexity.
 True change requires more than a single choice but by inspecting the underlying building blocks that motivates our impulses and subsequent choices.